CircleCI-Public/config-preview-sdk/docs/inline-orbs.md

 In the above sample the contents of `my-orb` are resolved as an inline orb because the contents of `my-orb` are a map.
 Whereas the contents of `ror` are scalar value and thus assumed to be an orb URI.

-## Publishing inline orbs to the registry

-To publish an inline orb to the registry you can use the CLI to extract it and push it to the registry:

-`circleci orb publish --from-inline path/to/orb.yml --namespace mycompany --name myspecialorb --version 1.1.1`

-Note that you can also directly publish through our GraphQL API, though the CLI encapsulates that funcionality and is the recommended method.